ezhou7/repm/README.md

 ## Upload
 To upload a dataset, run `repm upload -a <your-dataset-name>`.

+Only owners of datasets can upload respective datasets.

 Ex.:
 ```bash
 cd ~/PycharmProjects/repm_tutorial
 repm upload -a repm_tutorial_dataset
 # Uploads the dataset from the data/ folder
 ```

+## Dataset Listing
+To list all the available datasets for downloading, run `repm --list`.